jhuix/vscode-markdown-preview-showdown/README.md

 * `markdown-preview-showdown.flavor`:

-    Flavor of preview html page, you can choose one from ["github", "ghost", "vanilla"], default is "github" flavor.
+    Flavor of preview html page, you can choose one from ["github", "ghost", "vanilla", "original"], default flavor is "github".

 * `markdown-preview-showdown.fontSize`: